 Laparoscopic means minimally invasive surgery using small incisions and long instruments to perform a procedure.
-A laparoscopic appendectomy is a minimally invasive approach to removing a appendix.
+A laparoscopic appendectomy is a minimally invasive approach to removing an appendix.
 Generally, 3 incisions are made to perform this.
 Occasionally, a traditional open approach is necessary.

 How long does the surgery take?

 The procedure can last between 20 minutes to over 1 hour depending on the degree of inflammation.